QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 [
-Final Checklist Before Submitting:
+**Final Checklist Before Submitting:**
 - [ ] Does this describe Agent value, not technical implementation?
-- [ ] Are agents prioritized with clear percentages and Human/System distinction?
+- [ ] Are agents prioritized with clear percentages and Human / System distinction?
-- [ ] Is the Target System clearly identified and distinguished from consumer/dependency systems?
+- [ ] Is the Target System clearly identified and distinguished from consumer / dependency systems?
 - [ ] Are system boundaries clearly defined?
 - [ ] Is the language simple enough for non-native speakers?
 - [ ] Is the scope limited to 3-6 months of achievable work?